MatYohannes/EDAproject/README.md

 What do you want to be when you grow up?

-Mat - I want to be a Data Scientist.
+Mat (butthead) - I want to be a Data Scientist.
 My plan is to work with big data using AI as an aid tool.